mpldr/mpldr/README.md

 	- which is part of the reason most of my projects live on [SourceHut](https://git.sr.ht/~poldi1405) and are only mirrored here
 - 🌱 I’m currently learning <!-- I'm always learning something and I can't be bothered updating that bi-weekly -->
 - 📫 How to reach me: see [moritz.sh](https://moritz.sh)
-- I'm to lazy to write more
+- I'm too lazy to write more

 <!---
 mpldr/mpldr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.